 - Psique publishes five types of papers:

-- a) Empirical papers that present reports of original research.
+A) Empirical papers that present reports of original research.

-- b) Literature reviews papers that develop research synthesis, meta-analyses, and critical evaluations of material that has already been published.
+B) Literature reviews papers that develop research synthesis, meta-analyses, and critical evaluations of material that has already been published.

-- c) Theoretical papers in which the author develops advances in theory based on previous published literature.
+C) Theoretical papers in which the author develops advances in theory based on previous published literature.

-- e) Methodological papers that present new methodological approaches, modifications of existing methods or discussions of quantitative and qualitative data analytic approaches to scientific research.
+D) Methodological papers that present new methodological approaches, modifications of existing methods or discussions of quantitative and qualitative data analytic approaches to scientific research.

 E) Case studies, reports of case material obtained while working with an individual, a group, a community or an organization.

 - The journal Psique has a limit of one paper by the same author in each issue.